Did you know?

 All our alumni are very special people.
 However, here are some deserving of your and our special attention.

-MALS alumna and a researcher at the University of North Carolina Wilmington has turned her research of plastic debris in the ocean into artwork and will take it on a tour around the country.
-Check the details at Local scientist turns research into traveling art project
+This MALS alumna and researcher at the University of North Carolina Wilmington has turned her research of plastic debris in the ocean into artwork and will take it on a tour around the country.
+Check the details at Local scientist turns research into traveling art project WECT-TV6.

 (Dr. Burke's Cape Fear Community College "Critical Thinking" class created a digital database of hand-written records dating back to the 1730s.
 The resulting database, "Slave Deeds of New Hanover County" and details about the Research Project can be accessed at http://libguides.cfcc.edu/deeds.
 Volume 2 of the database has now been published.
 Note: Volume 1 is also available from the UNC Chapel Hill Libraries at http://search.lib.unc.edu/search?R=UNCb747640.
 He has also published his second book recently - click on name for details.)